CraziiAce/alt-bot-thing/README.md

 cd Elevate
 ```

-We also reccomend installing dependencies from `requirements.txt`
+We also reccomend installing dependencies from `requirements.lock`

 ```
-python3.8 -m pip install -r requirements.txt
+python3.8 -m pip install -r requirements.lock
 ```

 Discord.ext.menus also needs to be installed